Quick Reference

 If you are reading this, you're probably very tired and hungry.
 Moreover, the real work is still ahead of you.
 Now it is a good idea to go get dinner and all other sources of sustainment you may need during the night.

 In each Remote Ops room there is a folder labelled Restaurant Guide for you to consult.
-Please also note that Starbucks (across the road, in the Foodland shopping center) closes, mercilessly and irrevocably, at 9:00 pm, EXCEPT on Sunday and Monday which have cruelly early closing times of 6pm and 3pm, respectively.
+Please also note that Starbucks (across the road, in the Foodland shopping center) closes, mercilessly and irrevocably, at 7:30 pm.
+Waimea Coffee Company closes without remorse at 5:30pm every day.

 Continue to Evening Startup Checklist